5 Monstrous Facts About ‘Son of Frankenstein’

 Everett Collection

 Though the men were famous for their supposed rivalry, they actually appeared in eight films together.
 Their first joint film was 1934’s The Black Cat; promotional materials claimed the film to be “the monster of ‘Frankenstein’ plus the monster of ‘Dracula,’ plus the ‘monstrousness’ of Edgar Allan Poe, all combined by the master makers of screen mysteries to give you the absolute apex in super-shivery.”
-Though critics were not all sold on the film — the New York Times referred to it as “more foolish than horrible” upon release— it was a hit, and led to the actors to again meet up in 1935’s The Raven, among others.
+Though critics were not all sold on the film — The New York Times referred to it as “more foolish than horrible” upon release — it was a hit and led to the actors to again meet up in 1935’s The Raven, among others.

 Just because both men were stars of Son of Frankenstein, though, doesn’t mean they were paid the same.
 Lugosi famously made only around $4,000, while Karloff brought home $30,000 for this film.